Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return length * width

-• Without type hints, it’s unclear what types length and width expect, but type hints make that explicit.
+• Without type hints, it is unclear what types length or width expect; with hints, it becomes clear.

-By using type hints, static analysis tools like mypy can check your code and detect type mismatches and errors of time.
-Example: Detecting a type mismatch
+When using type hints, static analysis tools like mypy can check code and detect type mismatches or errors ahead of execution.

 def add(a: int, b: int) -> int: